 Wizard Page Details Basic Information page Define the rule name and add information to describe the rule.
 Name: Provide a name for the rule.
 Users never see the rule name; it displays only in ZENworks Control Center.
-The name must be different than any other registration key names and must not use any of the following invalid characters: $/ $ ?:"'<> '%~.
+The name must be different than any other registration key names and must not use any of the following invalid characters: / \ ? : " ' < > ' % ~.
 Description: Provide information about the new registration rule.
 The information appears only in ZENworks Control Center.
+Device Criteria page Define the criteria that must be met for the registration rule to be applied to a device.
+The criteria are defined through the use of filters.
+At least one filter must be defined.
+Click Add Filter to add a filter line.